Burnout in Tech - Part 1: Declaring war

 Let’s dive deeper

 Not everyone experiences burnout, and those who do can end up suffering from it in a myriad of ways.
-In order to understand the many common misconceptions regarding burnout, we need to examine what causes it.
-In the following articles, we’ll do a deep dive into the internal and external burnout causes in Part 2 and Part 3, and then we’ll explore anti-burnout strategies in Part 4.
+To debunk the many common misconceptions regarding burnout, we need to examine what causes it.